 Most data requests can be answered with the resources linked above.
 As part of its contract with Indiana State Police (ISP), LexisNexis Risk Solutions provides ARIES to state and local governments free of charge and charges a small fee for crash records and research requests.

 Information about obtaining individual crash reports is on the ISP website.
-Research requests for custom crash statistic reports may be addressed to ARIES Support at firstname.lastname@example.org or 866-495-4206 (option 2, then option 1).
+Research requests for custom crash statistic reports may be addressed to ARIES Support at firstname.lastname@example.org or 866-495-4206.
 News media requests may be sent to the ICJI Communications Director.
 Requests for traffic citation and warning statistics should be addressed to the Indiana Office of Court Technology.